 Try to have the letter written in Ukrainian, a neighbor or friend can

-help but, if not, write in English – someone there will know the
+help but, if not, write in English – someone there will

 language.
 Ask very general questions about the family – give names,